anfperez/ldap-csv-tool/readme.md

 #<OpenStruct extended_response=nil, code=53, error_message="no global superior knowledge", matched_dn="", message="Unwilling to perform">
 ```
 After doing some research, I have determined that my path is incorrect.
 I was unable to figure out the correct path.

-I posted a question about it on [Stack Overflow](https://stackoverflow.com/questions/57561302/convert-ldap-search-results-into-csv).

-There were some helpful suggestions, but unfortunately nothing worked.

 ### RSPEC Tests